NoHomey/line/README.md

 # line
-Simple linear version control system from the ground up
+Simple linear version control system as a project for the Data structures and algortihms course in university (FMI at SU)

 [Repository](https://github.com/NoHomey/line)